Orajt/Orajt/README.md

 ### Hi there 👋

 My name is Marcin.
-I am looking for my first job as Junior .NET Developer or Full Stack Developer with .NET and React.
-I'm open to your job offer.
+I started as backend .NET Developer which i enjoy most, but during my IT journey i gained a lot of frontend skills with both Angular and React.
+I really like solving problmes and discuss about soltuions.
+I am motivated to develop my skills and grow professionally in web development.

 If you have any questions or job offer please send me an email: marcin.jasiukiewicz1993@gmail.com